HOW TO GET TO LA RIOJA

 It also has to do with the size of the party.
 If you are a couple it’s easier to accommodate your interests.
 When the party is bigger (family or friends), the trick is to agree some musts beforehand to make sure your base will reasonably meet everyone’s needs.

-Shall I stay in a main town or shal I pick a smaller place in the countryside?
+Shall I stay in a main town or shall I pick a smaller place in the countryside?
 We get these questions everyday when people are planning their trip to Rioja so this may help you decide.

 A larger town will naturally offer a wider range of dining and leisure options, transportation and general services.
 But since La Rioja is Spain’s second smallest region (316,000 residents), even the larger towns here offer a nice balance of tranquility and nightlife.